liupeirong/MLOpsManufacturing/samples/image-classification-tensorflow/README.md

 # Overview

+Demonstrates how to use Azure DevOps and Azure ML to build, train, evaluate, and track models, including how to retrain on new data based on the [Tensorflow Image Classification sample](https://www.tensorflow.org/tutorials/images/classification).

 __What does this sample demonstrate__:

 * Track ML experimentation and model performance in Azure ML, and trace back to the source code build version and training dataset version.